 Configure your Data Set

 Note: Starting in version 2020.4.1, you can now create and edit flows in Tableau Server and Tableau Cloud.
-The content in this topic applies to all platforms, unless specifically noted.
+The content in this topic applies to all platforms, unless noted.
 For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Cloud(Link opens in a new window) help.

 To determine how much of your data set to work with in the flow, you can configure your data set.
 When you connect to your data or drag tables into the Flow pane, an Input step is automatically added to the flow.